apprtm28/reverse-MDE-calc/README.md

 ## Parameters

-- **Sample Size**: Number of subjects per variation (A/B groups)
+- **Mode Selection**: Choose between calculating from sample size or total population
 - **Baseline Conversion Rate**: Your current conversion rate
 - **Statistical Power**: Probability of detecting a true effect (typically 0.8)
 - **Significance Level**: Probability of false positive (typically 0.05)

+For "Calculate from sample size" mode:
+- **Sample Size**: Number of subjects per variation (A/B groups)
+- **Desired MDE**: Optional target minimum detectable effect

+For "Calculate from total population" mode:
+- **Total Population**: Total number of subjects available
+- **Number of Variants**: Number of variations to test (e.g., 2 for A/B, 3 for A/B/C)
+- **Desired MDE**: Optional target minimum detectable effect

 ## How It Works

-The calculator uses a binary search algorithm to find the smallest effect size that achieves the desired statistical power, given your sample size and other parameters.
-It takes into account:
+The calculator uses a binary search algorithm to find the smallest effect size that achieves the desired statistical power.
+It can work in two modes:

+1. **Sample Size Mode**: Given a fixed sample size per variation, it calculates:
+   - The minimum detectable effect (MDE)
-- The baseline conversion rate
+   - The absolute change that can be detected
+   - Required sample size for a desired MDE

+2. **Total Population Mode**: Given a total population size, it:
+   - Splits the population among the specified number of variants
+   - Calculates the MDE based on the per-variant sample size
+   - Shows required total population for a desired MDE

-- The required statistical power (typically 80%)
+The power analysis curve visualizes:
-- The significance level (typically 5%)
-- The sample size per variation
+- The relationship between effect size and statistical power

-The power analysis curve shows how the statistical power changes with different effect sizes, helping you understand the sensitivity of your test.
+- Detectable increase and decrease zones
+- Current MDE thresholds
+- Optional desired MDE thresholds

 ## License